informationgrid/ingrid-mdek/README.md

 ### Start and Debug IGE iPlug under eclipse

+- the connection to your IGC database maintained by this iPlug is set in `ingrid-mdek-job/src/test/resources/default-datasource.properties`
 - set up a java application Run Configuration with main class `de.ingrid.mdek.MdekServer` in the project `ingrid-mdek-job`
+- In case `ingrid-mdek-job/src/test/resources` or `ingrid-mdek-job/src/main/resources` are missing in "Source"-tab:
+   - go to tab "Dependencies" and add with "Advanced"->"Add Folder" the directories
-- add `ingrid-mdek-job/src/test/resources` to class path under "User Entries"
+   - `ingrid-mdek-job/src/test/resources` to class path under "Classpath Entries"
-- add `ingrid-mdek-job/src/main/resources` to class path under "User Entries"
+   - `ingrid-mdek-job/src/main/resources` to class path under "Classpath Entries"
-- the connection to your IGC database maintained by this iPlug is set in `ingrid-mdek-job/src/main/resources/default-datasource.properties`
-- to debug generated SQL from Hibernate activate output in `ingrid-mdek-job/src/main/webapp/WEB-INF/springapp-servlet.xml`: `<prop key="hibernate.show_sql">true</prop>`
+- optionally: to debug generated SQL from Hibernate activate output in `ingrid-mdek-job/src/main/webapp/WEB-INF/springapp-servlet.xml`: `<prop key="hibernate.show_sql">true</prop>`

 ### Start various test examples simulating a frontend server calling various interfaces of IGE iPlug